The Jewish Federation of New Mexico

 - Be sure to obtain a passport from your home country which does not expire before 2019.
 Most steps cannot proceed without a valid passport.

-- Obtain a certificate of Sephardic heritage.
+- Obtain at least one certificate of Sephardic heritage, but two is significantly better.
 Be able to clearly prove Sephardic ancestry or familial connection to an established Sephardic community.
 As a general rule, individuals of any religion with a Converso Jewish heritage will need to provide genealogical evidence, while Jewish individuals can provide genealogical evidence and/or show their connection to a Sephardic community.
+Applicants can apply here for our certificate but should also apply to the Federacion Comunidades Judias de Espana FCJE.org

 - Pass an FBI and a state-level criminal background check